Will & Estate

 ESTATE LAW FAQS

-Deceased estates are the remaining properties, possessions and collective wealth of individuals after death.
-Deceased estates are usually managed and dispersed to the beneficiaries using a document such as a will or a document intended to be a will.
-If no valid will is available, then a deceased estate can be administered and distributed under the Succession Act (2006).
+Deceased estates are the remaining property, possessions and collective wealth of individuals after death.
+These types of estates are usually managed and dispersed to the beneficiaries using a document such as a will or a document intended to be a will.
+If no valid will is available, then deceased estates can be administered and distributed under the Succession Act (2006).

 The executor of an estate is entrusted with administering the will of a person after their death and often works with a probate lawyer, depending on the circumstances of the estate.
 In New South Wales, executors are responsible for safeguarding the estates during probate, until the will can be rightfully executed.